pamarthimanasalakshmi99-beep/python-journey/README.md

 - Understanding how conditions control program flow
 -  Writing clean and optimized if-else logic
 - Applying logic to real-world problems

+## Summary
+Understood how to control program flow using conditional statements.
+Worked on problems like even/odd, positive/negative, and grading systems.
+Built a strong foundation in decision-making logic.

  #  Day 3: